miklcct/js-kmb-api/README.md

-# Javascript module for getting KMB data
+# Node.js module for getting bus information of KMB
-This is a library for getting KMB data.
+This is a node.js module for getting bus service information of KMB routes.
 It can get routes, stops, variants, and ETAs.

 ## Example Usage
 ### Loading the library